Louisiana Red Beans & Rice

 - 1.5 cups long grain white rice (uncooked)

 The night before, add the red beans to a large bowl with double their volume in water.
-Allow the beans to soak in the refrigerator overnight.
+Soak covered with a paper towel overnight.
+Add a tablespoon of baking soda to help bust the beans.

-When you're ready to begin cooking, slice the sausage into rounds.
-Add the cooking oil and sliced sausage to a large pot and cook over medium until the sausage is browned.
+When you're ready to begin cooking, slice the sausage into rounds/coins.
+Add the cooking oil and sliced sausage to a large pot and cook over medium-high until the sausage is browned.

-Add the onion, bell pepper, celery, and garlic to the pot.
+Remove sausage and set aside.
+Then add the onion, bell pepper, and celery and sweat for 6-7 min.
+Add parsley then garlic to the pot.
 Sauté over medium heat, allowing the moisture from the vegetables to help dissolve any browned bits off the bottom of the pot as you stir.

 Once the red beans have thickened, taste the red beans and add salt to your liking.